jonathan-russo/favicon_service/README.md

 ## Future Improvements

-While this project is 100% functional there are always optimizations that we can make.
-This section will give a brief overview of some of those possible optimizations
+While this project is currently functional there are always optimizations that we can make.
+This section will give a brief overview of some of those possible optimizations.

 ### Build system